The Rare Old Mountain Dew

-"The Rare Old Mountain Dew" is an Irish folk song dating from 1882.
+"The Rare Old Mountain Dew" is a folk song dating from 1882.

 History

 "The Mountain Dew" was a song about poitín (Irish moonshine) with lyrics by New York musical theater great Edward Harrigan and music credited to Harrigan's orchestra leader David Braham.
 The tune, however, owes an obvious debt to the older song "The Girl I Left Behind."
 It was first performed as part of the 1882 Harrigan production The Blackbird. and was later printed in Colm Ó Lochlainn's 1916 Irish Street Ballads.
 The earliest recording in the 78 rpm era was made in New York in 1927 by John Griffin for the Columbia label.
 Some later recordings used the title "The Rare Old Mountain Dew."

 The song is referenced in The Pogues' song "Fairytale of New York":